Letter from the Editor

 There are truly wonderful people in the world, some I’ve met on church pews, in bars, and had meals with who claim to be all about peace, love, Jesus, and we the people, but see absolutely nothing wrong with book burnings, all lives matter, segregation, monuments to the proponents of the Confederacy, and lukewarm displays of concern.
 There are flocks of men who would get into a barroom brawl if someone assaulted their wife, daughter, or mother, but still don’t want equal pay for women.

 The numbers of our citizenry who didn’t go to the polls to vote and drape themselves in the stars and stripes?
 Please.
 They have taken no active part in in the most basic act of democracy.
-They'd do well to remove that cloak of patriotism before they burst into flames.
+They’d do well to remove their cloak of patriotism before they spontaneously burst into flames.

-And don’t you even think about considering yourself post-racial, if you blithely reap the benefits of a system based solely on the color of your skin and make no attempt to level the playing field.
+And don’t you even think about considering yourself post-racial if you blithely reap the benefits of a system based solely on the color of your skin and make no attempt to level the playing field.

 Love one another.